 Methods

 Reliability and discrimination ability are desirable properties of ensemble forecasts (Wilks 2019).
 Both properties are defined against a rainfall threshold (e.g., 50 mm/12h), referred hereafter to as Verifying Rainfall Threshold (VRT).
-Reliability measures whether the chosen VRT is predicted with a probability that equals the average frequency at which such an event is observed.
+Reliability measures whether the chosen VRT is predicted with probabilities that mirror the frequencies with which theevent is observed.
 Discrimination measures forecasts' ability to distinguish situations that lead to events exceeding the VRT.
 While the property of reliability deals with the meaning of probabilities, the discrimination ability property appraises the existence of a signal in forecasts when an event materialises (Ben Bouallègue and Richardson 2022).
 Post-processing adds value to raw forecasts if both reliability and discrimination ability are improved.
 This study considers two types of scores to analyse reliability and discrimination ability.
 Summary scores are used to provide an overview of how reliability and discrimination ability compare between the three analysed forecasting systems.
-Subsequently, other scores will be used to provide a breakdown of the constituent parts of the summary scores.
-Both types of scores are described in section 3.1 for reliability and in section 3.2 for discrimination ability.
+Subsequently, other scores will be used to provide a breakdown of the constituent parts of the summary scores. =Scores are described in section 3.1 for reliability and in section 3.2 for discrimination ability.
 The workflow is described in Figure 3.

 The reliability and discrimination ability of one-year retrospective ENS, Multiple-WT ecPoint, and Single-WT ecPoint forecasts (from 00 UTC run, between 01/12/2021 to 30/11/2022, and up to day 10 lead time) are evaluated against rain gauge observations.
 Although raw NWP model output does not pertain to point values, it is common practice to verify gridded forecasts against point-rainfall observations to assess forecasts' performance for site-specific predictions (Haiden et al. 2023).
 Three VRTs were considered in the verification analysis: 0.2 mm/12h (i.e., “dry or not” condition), 10 mm/12h (“wet” condition), and 50 mm/12h (“severe rainfall, with flash flood potential”).